 – When this is a new engine, be sure to put a liberal amount of assembly lube in the oil pump and prime the oil filter

-– Be sure to change the oil after you have done your break-in procedure.
-When the filter and oil system are already primed, engine will get oil pressure much faster than if the oil is changed at the same time.
+– When the filter and oil system are already primed, engine will get oil pressure much faster than if the oil is changed at the same time.
+For this reason, if you are just installing the cam on an existing engine, start the engine with the old oil for 30 seconds.
+After this change oil and filter

--Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms.
+-Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms on cylinder#6

 -Do not let the starter run for more than 10 seconds at a time